 “You'll look out for O’Shea on the field?”
-His Mother asks in the beginning of the season.
+His Mother asks in the

 “What number is he?”